ciceutiberiu/task-manager-react-app/README.md

 ## Reflection

 This was a very nice app to Build, it is for everyone who wants to have a better and organised life.
-This was a project where I improved my skills working with React, JSX, styled-components, uuid, react-icons, Context API, CSS, JS etc.
+This was a project where I improved my skills working with React, JSX, styled-components, uuid, react-icons, Context API, CSS, JS, local storage etc.

 I started this process by using the `create-react-app` boilerplate, then adding `Context API`.